rusic/documentation/getting-started/index.md

 # Getting Started

-You'll need the following before you start working on a template:
+You'll need the following before you start working on a theme:

 1. ## Access to the Editor
   * If you have come to us through the editor, you will already be signed up and logged in via your hosting/telecoms package.
 [Head straight to Step 2](#a-code-editor).